 Point of Sale

-Fund Facts is designed to give investors key information about a mutual fund, in language they can easily understand and at a time that is relevant to their investment decision.
-The CSA mandates the contents and format of the Fund Facts document so that investors can easily compare information across a range of funds.
-The industry welcomes the new Fund Facts document as a vital step forward in helping to develop better informed and more financially literate investors.
+Fund Facts and ETF Facts are designed to give investors key information about a mutual fund or ETF, in language they can easily understand and at a time that is relevant to their investment decision.
+The CSA mandates the contents and format of the documents so that investors can easily compare information across a range of funds.
+The industry welcomes the Fund Facts and ETF Facts documents as a vital step forward in helping to develop better informed and more financially literate investors.

 Stage 1 of the POS Project was completed on October 6, 2010 when the CSA published amendments to National Instrument 81-101 Mutual Fund Prospectus Disclosure to require the preparation, filing and posting of the Fund Facts.

 Submission to Joint Forum - Consultative Document on Point of Sale disclosure in the insurance, banking and securities sectors

 Stage 2 - Delivery

 Stage 2 of the POS Project was completed on June 13, 2013 with the publication of final amendments to the Fund Facts form.

 This stage included the implementation of a process to deliver the Fund Facts, satisfying securities requirements to provide an investor with a prospectus within two days of buying a mutual fund.

 The amendments are being phased in over 12 months.